wp-plugins/xcache/readme.txt

 This error indicates that you likely have two copies of the object cache installed.
 Make sure you have put the file object-cache.php into your `/wp-content/` directory only.
 Do not upload it to the `/wp-content/plugins` direcotry or any subdirectory like `/wp-content/plugins/xcache`.
 The `XCache Object Cache Backend` is not a regular WordPress plugin but a `Drop-in`.
 Terefore you cannot store it into the `plugins` direcotry.

 == Changelog ==

+= 1.2.0 =
+* Support WordPress Multisite setup
+* Add [PHPUnit](http://phpunit.de/manual/current/en/index.html) test to ensure compatibility
+* die() when people mistakenly try to activate this as a plugin, and provide a helpful message for where they should move the file. (from APC backend)
+* Fix incr() and decr() functions used.
+This fixes issues with BatCache and other plugins.
+* Fix $force option in get() function
+* Fix legacy use of reset() function

 = 1.1.3 =
 * Fix type of $expire parameter